 Prince Lee Rim also reports his encounter to his brother after leaving the apothecary due to Hae Ryung bringing him there.
 I’m glad that he’s now taking more interest in bigger matters and hope that his character slowly matures into a more responsible person moving forward.
 Prince Lee Rim is wary from what just happened along with banned books fiasco, he declares that the book (The Story of Ho Dam) must be the main culprit.
 The Crown Prince tells him not to find out about the book further and orders him to back down much to the Prince’s distress.

-The other 3 girls are assigned to their respective posts ranging from the Crown Prince to the Queen Dowager.
-Mo Hwa visits the Queen in her chambers and she informs her regarding the incident at the book printing site.
+The other 3 girls are assigned to their respective posts ranging from the Crown Prince, the Queen (The King’s wife), and the Queen Dowager (The King’s mother).
+Mo Hwa visits the Queen Dowager in her chambers and she informs her of the incident at the book printing site.
 The Queen deduces that this is all the Second State Councilor’s doing.

 It’s a bit awkward and quiet between Hae Ryung and Prince Lee Rim until they go back to their natural interaction of bickering with each other.
 Before she could leave, he thanks her for not leaving him last night.
 She looked surprised as she was expecting him to ask for an apology and beg him to spare her life for knowing that he is a Prince.
 It’s a tender moment between them and I appreciated the fact that he was the first to wave the white flag as a truce between them.